zynbahmed/hangmanGame/README.md

 ### ***Technologies Used***
 * HTML
-    * To create the Elements of the game.
+    * Generate the components of the game.
 * CSS
-    * To style the elements of the game.
+    * Design and format the components of the game.
 * Javascript
-    * The functionality of the game.
+    * Implementing the functionality of the game.
+* Surge
+    * Deploy the game

 ***